 How To Do A Content Audit

-Since a content audit requires that you produce a complete list of your site’s content and then analyse that list, you can expect to invest a significant amount of time to the task, especially if your site is pretty big.
+Since a content audit requires that you produce a complete list of your site’s content and then analyse that list, you can expect to invest a significant amount of time in the task, especially if your site is pretty big.

 Ryan Stewart talks you through his own content audit template, which he offers as a free download